faesel/faesel.github.io/README.md

 Code is designed to make use of github pages

-1. To clean out temp files - `npm run deploy`
+1. To clean out temp files - `npm run publish`

 Link: